 He finished his playing career at Trent Bridge after the end of the 1977 season when he asked to be released from his contract so he could take up a business opportunity – though the much-loved and devoted clubman promised to keep himself in shape in case he were needed.

-In 95 first-class cricket matches he scored 374 @6.44 with a top score of 26* versus Leicestershire at Trent Bridge.
-He took 211 first-class wickets @29.81, six times taking at least five wickets in an innings.
+In 95 First-Class cricket matches he scored 374 @6.44 with a top score of 26no versus Leicestershire at Trent Bridge.
+He took 211 First-Class wickets @29.81, six times taking five wickets in an innings.

-Bill Taylor served on the Notts committee from 2009 to 2018 becoming chairman of the Cricket committee.
-He had a two-year term as Club President in seasons 2018 and 2019 and at the 2020 AGM was elected as a vice-president in recognition of his long service to the Club.
+Bill Taylor served on the Notts committee from 2009 to 2018, becoming chairman of the Cricket committee; he had a two-year term as Club President in seasons 2018 and 2019 and at the 2020 AGM was elected as a vice-president in recognition of his long service to the Club.

 He is currently a Director of Wade Print & Paper Limited based in Newthorpe, Notts.